Make your website easier to use

 Bottom line: Make your site more user-friendly to improve performance

-Today, new website templates are designed to conform to the principles of usability.
+Today, new website templates are designed to conform to recommended user-experience (UI).
 Older sites should consider reviewing their sites to see if improvements can be made.
 If pages on your site have a high bounce rate, it means that people aren’t getting what they expect or need.
 This can be solved by following the steps in this blog.

 Make your website a useful and easy experience, and you will see better ranking and sales.